jeaharrah/TimeProjectTeamOne/README.md

 start time, end time, location, recurring alerts, priority (low, medium, high), travel time, invitees, “Show As” status, work/home calendar selection, and notes.

 ## Usage

+Currently only works hourly, due to limitations of lambda system.
 Fields:
 Message - Containing the description/purpose of reminder
 Cell phone number - the SMS number to which the reminder is being sent*